-Lead foams could serve as supports for the active material in lead-acid batteries in replacement of conventional lead gratings, thus allowing for constructing very light electrodes [14].
+Lead foams could serve as supports for the active material in lead acid batteries in replacement of conventional lead gratings, thus allowing for constructing very light electrodes [14].
 The electrochemically active mass, a paste containing very fine lead oxide powders, could be filled into the open voids of a lead foam where it would contact the electrolyte (sulfuric acid).
 The lead foam acts as a highly conductive lattice leading to a low internal resistance of the battery.
-The nickel foams described in Section 2.4 are already used as electrodes in pasted rechargeable NiCd or NiMeH batteries where weight savings and a higher energy density can be achieved [15-17].
-Porous PM materials with their extremely high surface area are being used in fuel cells [1,15].
+The nickel foams described in Sec.
+2.4 are already used as electrodes in pasted rechargeable NiCd of NiMeH batteries where weight savings and a higher energy density can be achieved [15][16][17].
+Porous P/M materials with their extremely high surface area are being used in fuel cells [1][15].